walshbr/walshbr.github.io/_posts/2018-11-26-dh-public-speaking.md

 I do not write this to convince anyone that one form is better - I always feel like the conversation depends on a lot of personal factors.
 How anxious does public speaking make you?
 What makes you most comfortable?
 What social, personal, or medical circumstances might wholly rule out one approach for you?
 I more wanted to share my approach, which tries to split the differences.
 I should say at the outset that I am not necessarily advocating this for everyone.
 It feels a bit strange, but it is a workflow that I have come to like quite a lot.
 Hopefully it's useful for someone out there as well.

-The workflow has its roots in my own learning habits that go back to grade school - I have always found it easier to learn things by listening rather than by reading.
+The workflow I use to prepare has its roots in my own learning habits that go back to grade school - I have always found it easier to learn things by listening rather than by reading.
 When learning things for tests growing up I always needed to say them aloud - get them in my mouth and in my ear.
 And now I do it as a professional.
 If it was good enough for me in sixth grade it is good enough for me as an adult.
 The process I use to prepare for long-form public speaking (usually anything longer than 5-6 minutes) draws upon a similar process of making the work audible:

 1. I write the talk.
 2. I record myself giving the talk and make an MP3 of it using [audacity](https://www.audacityteam.org/).